wmmsba-Team17/MachineLearningFraudDetection/README.md

 [1] "380 columns out of 433 have missing values in test"
 ```

 While the above code is helpful for getting a grasp on the overall number of columns missing values, we still don't know how bad the problem is for each individual column.
-Using our previously defined `missing_train` and `missing_test` numeric_lists, we can divide each by the number of rows in the train and test tables to get and print the proportion of missing values for each column.
-For a more visual look at the problem, we can also create histograms showing missing values for the train and test sets.
-As the resulting charts show, a significant number of columns in both the train and test set are missing more than 80% of their values, suggesting drastic actions may need to be taken.

 ```
 (missing_train_pct <- round(missing_train/nrow(train), 2))